grafana/xk6-disruptor/README.md

 # Architecture

+The xk6-disruptor consists of two main components: a k6 extension and the xk6-disruptor-agent.
+The xk6-disruptor-agent is a command line tool that can inject disruptions in the target system where it runs.
+The xk6-disruptor extension provides an API for injecting faults into a target system using the xk6-disruptor as a backend tool.
+The xk6-disruptor extension will install the agent in the target and send commands in order to inject the desired faults.

+ The xk6-disruptor-agent is provided as an Docker image that can be pulled from the [xk6-disruptor repository](https://github.com/grafana/xk6-disruptor/pkgs/container/xk6-disruptor-agent) as or [build locally](#building-the-xk6-disruptor-agent-image).

 ## xk6-disruptor-agent

-The xk6-disruptor-agent is an agent that can inject disruptions in the target system.

-It offers a series of commands that inject different types of disruptions described in the next sections.
+The agent offers a series of commands that inject different types of disruptions described in the next sections.

 ### HTTP